what is marshaling?

 How do I get involved?

-The quickest way to join up, of course, is to just ask a turn marshal at the racetrack.
-(One of the guys in white) They’ll usually get you whisked around to trackside quicker than you can say “Jack Robinson”.
-At an Indy Car event, unfortunately, there’s a bit too much security involved for us to do a lot of “whisking to trackside”. — So get involved before the Indy Car race!
-You can always email us.
+The quickest way to join up, of course, is to just ask a turn marshal at the racetrack (One of the people in all white garb).
+They’ll usually get you whisked around to trackside quicker than you can say “Race Marshal”.
+For those that would prefer, you are always encouraged to email us.
 We’ll get back to you with answers to any questions or concerns, and let you know where we’ll be meeting, where we’ll be racing, and when any training sessions might be held.

 - White clothing – for visibility; no red, orange or yellow, to ensure you aren’t mistaken for a flag!***